PaperStrange/TourGuideAI/docs/project.lessons.md

 This document records key lessons learned during the development of TourGuideAI, focusing on reusable knowledge for future phases and projects.

+## Document Consolidation and Consistency (CRITICAL)

+### File Responsibility Alignment
+- **Lesson**: Always check .workflow file responsibilities before creating new documentation files
+- **Context**: Created separate beta-program-status.md and phase6-beta-program-progress.md when this information should have been consolidated into .project
+- **Solution**: Refer to the File Responsibilities section in .workflows before creating any new documentation
+- **Impact**: Prevents documentation fragmentation and maintains a clear source of truth

+### Documentation Centralization
+- **Lesson**: Consolidate related information into designated existing files rather than creating new ones
+- **Context**: Status updates, progress reports, and implementation details were spread across multiple files
+- **Solution**: Update the primary responsibility file (.project, .milestones, etc.) with comprehensive information
+- **Impact**: Easier information retrieval, consistent documentation structure, and reduced maintenance overhead

+### Workflow Adherence
+- **Lesson**: Strictly follow the workflow document's guidelines for file responsibilities
+- **Context**: Created new files without checking if their purpose was already covered by existing files
+- **Solution**: Create a checklist from the File Responsibilities section of .workflows at the beginning of each phase
+- **Impact**: Ensures documentation remains consistent and follows established project patterns

 ## Project Workflow

 ### Workflow Compliance